-Accept the instructions of the Group Leader as to safety, including route choice unless you know this to be dangerous (e.g. in extreme weather conditions) or ill-advised (e.g. a road closure), or unless the Group Leader is clearly "lost".
+- Be prepared to run at the pace as stated that night, and as judged by the Group Leader - If you are not reasonably confident that you can run at this speed for this distance, choose a slower Group - If you are someone who runs faster than this, you should moderate your speed accordingly (always running behind the Group Leader), or choose a faster Group - Accept the Group Leader's route choice unless you know this to be dangerous (e.g. in extreme weather conditions) or ill-advised (e.g. a road closure), or unless the Group Leader is clearly "lost"